 The Mystery Man

-In his sports jacket was a photograph of a small plane with a Nazi swastika on its tale that was surrounded by a group of U.S. soldiers, along with a spent .38 calibre cartridge shell.
-An image of Rodin’s Thinker statue was found in his wallet.
+In his sports jacket was a photograph of a small plane with a Nazi swastika on its tail that was surrounded by a group of U.S. soldiers, along with a spent .38-calibre cartridge shell.
+An image of Rodin’s "Thinker" statue was found in his wallet.
 There was also a small, broken glass vial.

 Paul Emanuel Rubin

 Eventually, the body was identified as that of Paul Emanuel Rubin, aged 18.
 He was a chemistry student at New York University who was on the verge of failing his term.
 The coroner found that death had occurred as a result of cyanide poisoning; there was enough of the toxin in his body to kill 10 people.

 Rubin lived with his parents, and they had not seen him since the morning before his body was found.
 His mother said she remembered seeing him cut some adhesive tape strips before he left the house.